 All details correct at time of posting and may be subject to change.

-Due to social distancing rules, communal lounges and activity rooms will have to remain closed for the time being.
+Due to social distancing rules, communal lounges and activity rooms will have to remain closed.

-Current government guidance now allows six people to meet in outdoor areas.
-Should you wish to take advantage of the good weather and enjoy some quality time with your loved ones in the areas outside your home, we are putting arrangements in place to help you do so.
+Current government guidance allows six people to meet in outdoor areas.
+Should you wish to enjoy some quality time with your loved ones in the communal garden areas outside your home, we are putting arrangements in place to help you do so.

 We’ll make sure that, where needed, access routes are available so you and your visitors can safely move outdoors to gardens and seating areas.